arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 #### Data Collection Process

 With the data forwarder running, you can now collect training data for your anomaly detection model.
-For effective anomaly detection, you need high-quality data representing normal motor operation in different states.
+For effective anomaly detection, you need high-quality data that represent normal motor operation across different states.

 Start by mounting the accelerometer securely to the motor housing.
 You will collect two types of normal operation data: